 Awarded each fall, the goal of this grant is to advance the vision and mission of the RTA1 by supporting innovations that build market platforms for low-carbon heating and cooling technologies.

-This Innovation Grant, which will provide cash totaling $80,000 in 2019, was created with the generous support of NYSERDA and Connecticut Green Bank; it is managed by the Yale Center for Business and the Environment.
+This Innovation Grant, which provides annual cash awards totaling $80,000, was created with the generous support of NYSERDA and Connecticut Green Bank; it is managed by the Yale Center for Business and the Environment.

 The RTA’s mission is to: catalyze and scale a regional market for renewable heating and cooling through provision of an independent non-profit market-building platform for financing solutions.